Nek5000/NekDoc/source/tutorials/multi_rans.rst

 Multi-Component RANS
 -----------------------------------

 This is an advanced tutorial comprising RANS simulation in a multi-component geometry.
 The components include an inlet nozzle coupled with a wire-pin bundle.
 Given the scale of the geometry and mesh used in this  tutorial, it is assumed that the user has access to a computing cluster for running the case.
-NekNek module is used for interfacing between the two components, allowing for runtime transfer of field data and coupled simultaneous solve of flow and temperature equations.
-The tutorial employs several advanced Nek5000 tools, procedures and user routines including,
+The NekNek module is used for interfacing between the two components, allowing for runtime transfer of field data and coupled simultaneous solution of the flow and temperature equations.
+The tutorial employs several advanced  Nek5000 tools, procedures and user routines including

  * ``exo2nek`` for importing third party mesh file to Nek5000
  * ``reatore2`` for converting ASCII Nek5000 mesh to binary format